Eighty-five percent of women who do not use any form of contraception during vaginal intercourse become pregnant each year.

-The only guarantee against pregnancy is not having vaginal intercourse.
+The only guarantee against pregnancy is complete abstinence from vaginal intercourse.
 Other contraceptive methods can greatly reduce your pregnancy risk during vaginal intercourse.

-- Oral (the pill)
+- Oral ("the pill")

 - Nuva Ring